barbaris-in/unleash/docs/addons.md

 > This feature was introduced in _Unleash v3.11.0_.

-Unleash Addons allows you to extend Unleash with new functionaluty
+Unleash Addons allows you to extend Unleash with new functionality